lukeraymonddowning/nightguard/README.md

 That was simple!

 With that out of the way, all that's left is to set up the guard.
-Head in to your `AppServiceProvider`, and add the following code to your `boot` method:
+Head in to your `AuthServiceProvider`, and add the following code to your `boot` method:

 ```php
 public function boot()